Right Stuff still needed

 Actually, the list goes on and on.
 But the main point is that our investment in NASA provided benefits that were unimaginable when the agency was formed.

 Now we worry about NASA’s future.
 The space shuttles have been retired, our astronauts now hitch rides on Russian and private rockets to visit the International Space Station.
-There is no doubt NASA’s status has been downgraded.
+An unmanned module landed on and explored Mars, but there is no doubt NASA’s status has been downgraded.

 In its heyday, NASA was a symbol of the country’s dreams.
 With its side benefits such as the medical advances cited above, it more than lived up to its promise.